-The effective delayed neutron precursor decay constant (pronounced lambda effective) is a new term, which has to be introduced in the reactor period equation in case of a single precursor group model.
-For the purpose of creating a simple kinetic model conducive to understanding reactor behavior, it is useful to further reduce the precursors to a single group.
+The effectively delayed neutron precursor decay constant (pronounced lambda effective) is a new term, which has to be introduced in the reactor period equation in the case of a single precursor group model.
+Creating a simple kinetic model conducive to understanding reactor behavior is useful to further reduce the precursors to a single group.
 But if we do this, the convention is to employ a constant precursor yield fraction and a variable precursor decay rate, as defined by lambda effective (λeff).
-In the single precursor group model the lambda effective is not a constant, but rather a dynamic property that depends on the mix of precursor atoms resulting from the reactivity.
+In the single precursor group model, the lambda effect is not a constant but rather a dynamic property that depends on the mix of precursor atoms resulting from the reactivity.

-The reason the constant decay constant cannot be used, is as follows.
-During power transients, there is a difference in the decay and the creation of short-lived and long-lived precursors.
+The reason the constant decay constant cannot be used is as follows.
+There is a difference in the decay and the creation of short-lived and long-lived precursors during power transients.

 During a power increase (positive reactivity), the short-lived precursors decaying at any given instant were born at a higher power level than the longer-lived precursors decaying at the same instant.
 The short-lived precursors become more significant.
 As the magnitude of the positive reactivity increases, the value of lambda effective increases closer to that of the short-lived precursors (let say 0.1 s-1 for +100pcm).

 During a power decrease (negative reactivity), the long-lived precursors decaying at a given instant were born at a higher power level than the short-lived precursors decaying at that instant.
 The long-lived precursors become more significant.
 As the magnitude of the negative reactivity increases, the value of lambda effective decreases closer to that of the long-lived precursors (let say 0.05 s-1 for -100pcm).